Web Loom logo

 The ViewModel interactiongreenHouseViewModel.createCommand.execute(...), greenHouseViewModel.deleteCommand.execute(...) — is unchanged from the React or Vue versions.

-When a component needs to coordinate loading state across multiple ViewModels, use RxJS combineLatest.
-The result feeds into a single @state() field:
+When a component needs to coordinate loading state across multiple ViewModels, compose a computed() over each isLoading$ signal, then observe() the result into a single @state() field.
+From apps/mvvm-lit/src/components/dashboard-view.ts:

 import { greenHouseViewModel } from '@repo/view-models/GreenHouseViewModel';